 Individuals who appreciate thought-provoking literature that challenges their perspectives

-The Denial of Death by Ernest Becker delves into the complex relationship between human behavior and our innate fear of mortality.
-Drawing from various disciplines such as psychology, philosophy, and anthropology, Becker explores how our efforts to deny the inevitability of death influence our thoughts, actions, and the societies we create.
-Thought-provoking and insightful, this book offers a unique perspective on the human experience.
+The Denial of Death by Ernest Becker delves into the complex relationship between human behavior and our fear of mortality.
+Drawing from psychology, philosophy, and anthropology, Becker explores how our unconscious denial of death influences our actions, beliefs, and the pursuit of immortality through various means.
+A thought-provoking and profound examination of the human condition.